-Insert foam blocks into void between logs and frame.
+Insert Log Cap Gap into void between logs and frame.
 Leave 3/8" gap between surface of foam and edge of frame.

 Apply masking tape to prevent sealant from smearing onto the adjacent logs.

 Fill the 3/8" gap between the surface of the foam and the edge of the frame with sealant.